 fund local artists to help communicate the story of the community’s resilience.

 Cove Mountain Preserve’s historic use for timber harvest produced a maze of overgrown logging roads throughout its forests.
-Community volunteers utilized Avenza Maps to translate their local knowledge into GIS data from which a logical network of trails were derived.
-By summer of 2019 these trails were open for public recreation.
+Community volunteers utilized Avenza Maps to translate their local knowledge into GIS data to help produce a climate resilient landscape.
+By fall of 2018 these trails were open for public recreation.

 This StoryMap describes a day’s work as a Stream Mapper with the National Park Service.
 Stream Mappers use GIS to predict missing tributaries, navigate arduous terrain to find them, then conduct hydrologic and biological assessments.
 They data they collect contributes to the National Hydrography Dataset. (this app doesn’t play nice with phones)